Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/metobs-example.md

 # show the station data dataframe
 ```

-Note that, the last call gives back a `MetobsDataModel` with four
+The `data` variable holds four dataframes when a single station
-dataframes when a single station is used to fetch data as above.
+is used to fetch data as above.
 They are called `station`, `parameter`, `period` and `df`.

 It is posible to fetch a station set, that is, data from many stations for